website-hub-code/agentzero/README.md

   destination="PDF.com"
 )

+Suppose the PDF contains PII.

-AGENTZERO might observe:
+AGENTZERO can distinguish:

-Sensitive Information    88
+Sensitive Information
-Destination Risk         80
-Action Impact            85
+HIGH

+from:

-Intent Deviation          5
+Intent Deviation
-Prompt Injection          0
-Trust Boundary           95

-This is an important distinction:

-Intent Deviation = LOW
+LOW

-because the upload was explicitly requested.
+because the user explicitly requested the upload.

-The action can still require REVIEW or BLOCK because other security factors may create a policy violation.
+The action can still require REVIEW or BLOCK because of the sensitive information and destination risk.

-That means AGENTZERO is not confusing:
+This is intentional:

+Intent Deviation
+=
-"The agent misunderstood the user"
+Did the agent follow the user's requested goal?

-with:

-"The requested action creates a security risk."
+Security Risk
+=
+Is executing the requested action acceptable under policy?

+Those are different questions.

+Agent and AGENTZERO Models

+AGENTZERO can use separate models for:

+AI Agent

+and:

+AGENTZERO Analyzer

+For example:

+Agent Model:
+Gemini

+AGENTZERO Analyzer:
+Claude

+This keeps the security evaluation layer independent from the model that originally proposed the action.

+The runtime supports provider-aware model discovery for supported providers.

+File and Artifact Security

+AGENTZERO can retain the original document or image as security evidence alongside:

+Original artifact
++
+Metadata
++
+Classification
++
+Provenance
++
+Security analysis

+This is useful when extracted text alone would lose important information about the original artifact.

 API

-The Python runtime exposes an HTTP API for integrating with an agent or demonstration console.
+The runtime exposes an HTTP API for integrations and the demo console.

-Key routes include:
+Important endpoints include:

 GET  /api/health
 GET  /api/stats
 GET  /api/policies
 GET  /api/events
 GET  /api/events/<event_id>

 POST /api/evaluate